timothewt/MyFinance/README.md

 ## MyFinance
 ### Real-time stock market investments tracker on the web.
-The web application uses Django for the backend and React for the frontend.
+The web application uses Django for the backend, React for the frontend and the yfinance API.